zyt1848/nvim-config/README.md

 # nvim-config

-Use the lazyvim plugin and modify some configuration
+Use the (LazyVim)[https://github.com/LazyVim/LazyVim] plugin and modify some configuration

 Clone configuration files:
 ```sh